Code-4-Community/learning-resources/docs/week-3.md

 ## Components

 Components are the building blocks of a React application.
-Understanding what one is and how they are important is fundamental to one's comprehension of React.
+To master react, it's important to understand what a component is and how to create them.

 ### What is a Component?
-A React component is like a piece of the "React App" puzzle.
+If we think of our React application as a puzzle, then a component is just a single piece.
 For a puzzle to be complete we need at least one piece.
 Similarly, each React application needs at least one component.
-The default component is usually one by the name of App.js or in our case App.tsx (we are using Typescript instead of Javascript).
+The default component will typically be called App.js or in our case App.tsx (we are using Typescript instead of Javascript).
 Let us take a look at the LuckyNum.tsx file created above.
 ```